psf/the-invisibles/content/english/about/financials.md

 To provide transparency and accountability to the community, we're publishing details on how we are spending the funds.

-The following info is current as of: February 19, 2024.
+The following info is current as of: August 20, 2024.

 ## Summary of Expenses